General Questions

 Can I arrange a tour of your facilities?

-Not really, because there are no facilities to tour.
+No, because there are no facilities to tour.
 We don’t have a store, and we don’t keep regular business hours; everything’s kept at home.
-While keeping and breeding reptiles is important to us, it’s something we do on the side.
+Keeping and breeding reptiles is not our day job; it’s something we do on the side.
 We’re usually too busy to offer full tours of our reptile collection, which can easily eat up an hour or two that we generally can’t spare.
 And I’m sure you can appreciate that we’re not comfortable inviting complete strangers into our home.

 Do you sell cages or other supplies?

-No. Your best bet is a pet store.
-Other places you can buy supplies include feed and seed stores for substrate and incubators, drugstores for heating pads, and hardware stores for miscellaneous supplies.
+No. Your best bet is a pet store or a reptile expo.
+Other places you can buy supplies include feed and seed stores for substrate and incubators, drug stores for heating pads, and hardware stores for miscellaneous supplies.

 Do you sell mice?